-Over the course of 2015, we will be distributing $10,000 to completed projects which we believe will have a significant long-term humanitarian impact.
+Over the course of 2015, we distributed $10,000 to completed projects which we believe will have a significant long-term humanitarian impact.

 Why are we buying certificates instead of making grants?
 Just as market prices help coordinate and incentivize the efficient production of commercial products, they could also help coordinate and incentivize efficient altruism.
 We also think that paying for performance after the fact has a number of big advantages.
 Not convinced yet?
 See a more complete answer.